TurcoRiccardo/ARC_AGI/README.md

 - based on the central border in the border list
 - based on the color of the center
 - we can select all the border

+We can select or group the components of the border in various ways:
+- based on the order of the pixel in the border
+- based on the reverse order of the pixel in the border
+- based on the central pixel in the border
+- we can select all the pixels in the border